for all our children. tonight and always

 About how I’m learning to relove the age of two: how he grins like a chimpanzee when I catch him being silly, how his budding scientist self marvels at the miracle of running water in the sink, how he chortles himself breathless at the rhymes he finds hysterical.
 How he’s starting to sing back to me as I close the bedroom door at bedtime, I love you, mama!
 Good night, mama!

-So I didn’t realize when I finally sat down to write this, when I went to close the browser windows to avoid distraction’s temptation, that I’d left open the New York Times.
-And this had popped up on my screen:
+So I didn’t realize when I finally sat down to write this, when I went to close the browser windows to avoid distraction’s temptation, that I’d left open this tab:

 This Oct.
 15, we’ll light a candle for Silvan.
 From 7 p.m. to 8 p.m. in each time zone around the world, thousands will join us.
 We’ll mark International Pregnancy and Infant Loss Remembrance Day with a “wave of light” that symbolically sweeps across the globe.
 Though it’s unlikely anyone will see that wave of light, the image is still powerful.

 So for anyone passing by my house this Oct.
 15, I’ll be the woman with a candle in my window.
 Most passersby will not know my candle is for Silvan.
 But I’ll light a candle to remember more than my own son.
 I’ll light it to honor all whose lives have been too brief and all who are still here.
 Please join us.

 I didn’t know.

 I didn’t even know such a day existed.

 I didn’t know it was today, a usually ho-hum October day of property taxes due and two-weeks-left-to-make-those-costumes.

 I didn’t know last year at this time that I would even care.